Florida Home Care

 Home Health Care

-• Home health is the only type of home care associated with skilled nursing or any therapy services.
+• Home health care represents the only type of home care associated with skilled nursing or any therapy services.

-• This type of care is of a much higher-level medical care and therapy.
+• In fact, this type of care involves a much higher level of medical care and therapy, addressing complex health needs.

-• Home health aides must have a nursing degree or certification or go through specialized training.
+• To ensure quality, home health aides must possess a nursing degree or certification, or they must go through specialized training.

 Laws regulations